abaldeweg/recipes_docu/README.md

 - VUE_APP_I18N_LOCALE - The locale e.g. `de-DE`
 - VUE_APP_I18N_FALLBACK_LOCALE - Like `VUE_APP_I18N_LOCALE`, but as a last ressort
 - VUE_APP_BASE_URL - The Base URL, in case the app is installed in a subdir.
+- PORT_CORE - Port for core
+- PORT_KITCHEN - Port for kitchen

 ## Architecture